henrikstengaard/hst-imager/src/Hst.Imager.ConsoleApp/readme.md

 hst.imager mbr part add
 ```

-Example of adding a FAT32 partition of 100MB to Master Boot Record on a 4GB vhd image file:
+Example of adding a FAT32 partition of 100MB to Master Boot Record in a 4GB vhd image file:
 ```
 hst.imager mbr part add 4gb.vhd FAT32 100mb
 ```

-Example of adding a FAT32 partition of remaining space to Master Boot Record on a 4GB vhd image file:
+Example of adding a FAT32 partition of remaining space to Master Boot Record in a 4GB vhd image file:
 ```
 hst.imager mbr part add 4gb.vhd FAT32 *
 ```